stevekinney/tailwind-workshop/src/content/peer-modifier.md

 - **Sibling Requirement**: Both the peer and the element being styled have to be siblings in the DOM.
 This might limit how you structure your HTML.
 - **Specificity**: Like the `group` modifier, using the `peer` modifier also increases specificity, so it might be harder to override styles.
 - **Debugging**: Understanding which elements are peers and which styles are being applied conditionally can add a layer of complexity to your debugging process.

-In summary, the `peer` modifier offers a way to conditionally style elements based on the state of their sibling elements.
-It’s great for form elements and interactive UI components but comes with its own challenges around HTML structure, specificity, and debugging.